Set Up The Controller

 - Docker or Kubernetes (with Nginx Ingress Controller) to deploy the WoolyAI Controller in

-- WoolyAI Client and WoolyAI Server.
+- WoolyAI Server.

 Regardless of the method of setup you choose, you'll need to edit both the Client and Server config files to point to the Controller.
 You'll find instructions inside of the configs for each.